-- More than one-third of the income of the entity comes from - interest or any other income generated by financial assets; - royalties or any other income generated from intellectual property or tradable permits; - dividends and income from the disposal of shares; - financial leasing; - immovable property, unless the Member State of the taxpayer would not have been entitled to tax the income under an agreement concluded with a third country; - o insurance, banking, and other financial activities; or - services rendered to the taxpayer or its associated enterprises. - The entity is not a company whose principal class of shares is regularly traded on one or more recognized stock exchanges.
+- o insurance, banking, and other financial activities; or - o services rendered to the taxpayer or its associated enterprises. - The entity is not a company whose principal class of shares is regularly traded on one or more recognized stock exchanges.

 Undistributed income of a C.F.C. will be included in a taxpayer's home country income.
-Member States may adopt one of two approaches for computing the inclusion.
+Member States may adopt one of two approaches for computing the inclusion: